EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 B. No-Cost Extensions

-EPA may work with grantees with a high balance of unspent GAP funding from previous years to request a no-cost extension or reduced award.
+EPA may recommend that grantees with a high balance of unspent GAP funding from previous years request a no-cost extension or reduced award.
 A no-cost extension allows the grantee to continue working to complete approved work plan tasks for up to a year using funds from prior years.
 No-cost extensions are not an option if the grantee is in the last year of a four-year grant.
+Extensions are not automatic and must be requested by the grantee at least 10 calendar days before the end of the performance period specified in the award document.
+(2 CFR 200.308)

 New funds require new work commitments; a no-cost extension allows time for a grantee to successfully complete the commitments in previously approved work plans.
 No-cost extensions do not limit the amount of funds that may be requested in the future, and they do not reflect poorly on a grantee’s future chances of receiving full funding.

-Performance Partnership Grants (PPGs) are grants formed by incorporating at least two eligible EPA grants into a single grant agreement.
+Performance Partnership Grants (PPGs) are formed by incorporating at least two eligible EPA grants into a single grant agreement.
 PPGs help decrease administrative burdens and increase flexibility in how grant funds can be used.
 Tribes that receive two or more PPG-eligible EPA grants are encouraged to discuss the prospect of forming a PPG with their EPA Project Officer.
-For a current list of the EPA programs eligible to be included in a PPG, please refer to 40 CFR § 35.501.
+See 40 CFR § 35.501 for a current list of the EPA programs eligible to be included in a PPG.

 A. Project Officer Notification

-After EPA and grantees complete negotiations of GAP work plans and budgets, Project Officers will ask applicants to submit a full application package.
-Letters/emails will include:
+After EPA Project Officers and grantees complete negotiations of GAP work plans and budgets, Project Officers will ask applicants to submit their full application package.
+Notification will include:

-- the due date by which the revised application package must be submitted in Grants.gov.
+- Due date by which the revised application package must be submitted in Grants.gov.

 C. GAP Online

-By September 29, 2017, all GAP recipients (except tribes with PPGs) must enter final revised approved work plans and budget attachments into GAP Online.
-For assistance, see the GAP Online User Guide.
+By September 28, 2018, all GAP recipients (except tribes with PPGs) must enter final revised approved work plans and budget attachments into GAP Online.
+For assistance, see the User Guides for the Indian General Assistance Program (GAP) Online.

 A. Applicable Agency Guidance and Regulations